dkl/launchpad-freebasic.dkl/readme.txt

    => libfreebasic-win64-dev
    => ... (e.g. ARM)

-  freebasic-bootstrap is used for bootstrapping fbc.
-The point is that in this case, the source package is target-specific (freebasic-bootstrap-x86 etc.), due to the precompiled fbc sources it contains.
-I think it would be ugly to do this with the main "freebasic" source package.
-With that being separate from the bootstrapping stuff, it can act like a "normal" package - one source, built for multiple targets.

   freebasic-compiler, freebasic-base, freebasic-<binding> is pretty similar to the packages for FreePascal: fpc, fp-unit-*, etc. Splitting up the bindings into separate packages is especially useful, because not everybody needs all